kloudlite/oss/README.md

 ## Key Features:
-- **WireGuard Network Integration:** Connects the workspace to environments and services using WireGuard.
+- **WireGuard Network:** Connects the workspace to environments and services using WireGuard.
-- **Synchronized Workspaces:** Keeps workspace configurations and secrets in sync with connected environments and services.
+- **Connected Workspaces:** Keeps workspace configurations and secrets in sync with connected environments and services.
 - **Nix-based Package Management:** Utilizes Nix for managing workspace packages.
 - **Stateless Environments:** Supports ephemeral environments without overhead.
-- **Concurrent Development Support:** Enables multiple developers to work on the same environment simultaneously.
+- **Concurrent Development:** Enables multiple developers to work on the same environment simultaneously.
 - **Service Intercepts:** Allows developers to intercept services running in environments, redirecting their network traffic to the workspace

 ## Resources